jowsy/bim-net-interactive/readme.md

 # Revit Polyglot Notebook

 This project aims to create documents or notebooks containing live Revit C#-scripts, visualizations, and narrative text.
 A simple way to document and demonstrate automations or simply experiment with code.
-This allows for cell-to-cell execution of revit API code in any order where results can be shared by reference between "code cells" in VS Code Polyglot Notebooks.
+This allows for cell-to-cell execution of revit API code in any order where results can be shared by reference between "code cells" in a notebook.

 The solution constists of an extension to VS Code Polyglot Notebooks and an addin to Revit that acts as a data environment where variables are stored in memory during a session.